 Education for Sustainability

-Our science lab features many sustainable components.
+The science lab features many teachable components.

 Motion Sensor Switches: Overhead motion detectors save energy by automatically turning off the lights when occupants leave the room.

 Smart Outlets: Smart outlets teach students about "vampire" electricity.